-Sometimes called myoga ginger or Japanese ginger, Myoga has a very distinctive flavor with a mild ginger overtone and zesty tang and it is shredded thinly and used in Japanese summer cooking.
+Also known as myoga ginger or Japanese ginger, myoga has a distinctive flavor with a mild ginger overtone and zesty tang.
+It is shredded thinly and used in Japanese summer cooking.

-Myoga (ミョウガ, みょうが, 茗荷) is the species Zingiber mioga in the Zingiberaceae family.
-Native to Japan, China, and Korea, myoga is harvested for its unopened flower bud and flavorful shoot instead of its root.
-The flower buds are slightly larger than thumb-size and they come in striking pinkish-bronze outer layers.
-It is sometimes called myoga ginger or Japanese ginger.
+Myoga (ミョウガ, みょうが, 茗荷) are young shoots and emerging flower buds of the ginger family.
+Native to Japan, China, and Korea, it is harvested for its unopened flower bulbs and flavorful shoots.
+The buds are slightly larger than the thumb size and come in striking pinkish-bronze outer layers.

 - Small (5 grams)

 - Medium (7 grams)

 - Large (10 grams)